 This data often goes unnoticed and untapped, sitting in the depths of a company’s servers, hence the term “dark.”
 However, this hidden gem of data holds immense value and potential for businesses across industries.

 Defining dark data

-This data is typically unstructured and holds no immediate value, making it difficult to mine and analyse.
+This data is typically unstructured and holds no immediate value, making it difficult to mine and analyze.

 The origin of dark data

-The origins of dark data can be traced back to the increasing digitisation of business processes.
+The origins of dark data can be traced back to the increasing digitization of business processes.

 With the proliferation of technology and the advent of big data analytics, companies are now able to capture and store vast amounts of information.

 However, due to various reasons, such as lack of awareness, technical limitations, or resource constraints, this data often remains in the dark, unused, and unexplored.